pd-l2ork/pd/README.md

 To install using a pre-compiled binary, follow these instructions: http://l2ork.music.vt.edu/main/?page_id=56

-To set up a development environment, first make sure you have the following package dependencies listed here: http://l2ork.music.vt.edu/main/?page_id=56
+To set up a development environment, first, make sure you have the following package dependencies listed here: http://l2ork.music.vt.edu/main/?page_id=56